Sand038/auto-driving-car-simulation/README.md

    - For part 1:

         ```
-       mvn exec:java -Dexec.mainClass=com.autodrive.executor.CarSimulationExecutor
+        java -cp target\auto-driving-car-simulation-1.0-SNAPSHOT.jar com.autodrive.executor.CarSimulationExecutor
         ```

     - For part 2:

         ```
-       mvn exec:java -Dexec.mainClass=com.autodrive.executor.CarSimulationCollisionExecutor
+        java -cp target\auto-driving-car-simulation-1.0-SNAPSHOT.jar com.autodrive.executor.CarSimulationCollisionExecutor
         ```

-3. For part 1, enter data in the following format and press enter:
+3. Please follow the provided instructions and adhere to the example format when entering data.
+If any section contains invalid data, you will be prompted to re-enter that specific section.

+4. To run tests, execute the following command:

     ```
-    10 10
-    1 2 N
-    FFRFFFRRLF
-    ```

-4. For part 2, enter data in the following format and press enter 3 times.
-You need to press enter 3 times because the program expects you to enter details for more cars.
-The program will start executing when you enter empty car details as the next car details section and press enter.

-    ```
-    10 10

-    A
-    1 2 N
-    FFRFFFFRRL

-    B
-    7 8 W
-    FFLFFFFFFF
-    ```

-5. To run tests, execute the following command:

-    ```
     mvn test
     ```

-6. Please locate the attached screenshots at the following path:
+5. Please locate the attached screenshots at the following path:

     ```
-    src/main/resources/Screenshots
+    Screenshots
     ```

 ## Auto Driving Car Simulation Design and Assumptions